serimanrnsa/os212/links.md

 | [HOME](https://serimanrnsa.github.io/os212/) | [LOG](https://serimanrnsa.github.io/os212/TXT/mylog.txt) | [GITHUB](https://github.com/serimanrnsa/os212) |

-### I find these links useful or interesting and i hope you do too 😊
+### I find these links useful and/or interesting and i hope you do too 😊

 1. [Markdown Crash Course](https://youtu.be/HUBNt18RFbo)<br>
     This video is the first thing that came to mind because it helped a lot in the making of this GitHub Page.
 It teaches the very basic of Markdown to help build a simple page like the one you're at right now. 😄